-editor A colon (':') separated list of editors allowed to be used with visudo. visudo will choose the editor that matches the user's EDITOR environment variable if possible, or the first editor in the list that exists and is executable.
+editor A colon (':') separated list of editors allowed to be used with visudo. visudo will choose the editor that matches the user's EDITOR or VISUAL environment variable if possible, or the first editor in the list that exists and is executable.
+Note that the EDITOR and VISUAL environment variables are not preserved by default when the env_reset option is enabled.
 The default is vi. iolog_dir The top-level directory to use when constructing the path name for the input/output log directory.
 Only used if the log_input or log_output options are enabled or when the LOG_INPUT or LOG_OUTPUT tags are present for a command.
 The session sequence number, if any, is stored in the directory.
 The default is /var/log/sudo-io.